 This course introduces information management and patient care technology skills, including analysis of various applications of information systems within the context of the healthcare system.
 Elements covered include theoretical models, data acquisition and data representation, nursing vocabularies and nursing knowledge representation, managing organizational change, ethical and social issues in healthcare and consumer information technology.
 (Fall/Spring).
-Pre-requisites: Admission into the BSN Program.
+Class: 3 credits (45 contact hours).
+Pre-requisites: Admission into the BSN Program and Completion of all pre-core and lower-level courses.
+Corequisites: NUR355 and NUR476 or permission of the Nursing Program Director.